RahulModak74/QUANTUM_GRAVITY_WITH_MW/PDF_PAPERS_THEORY/README.md

 Quantum Mechanics is Geometry

-# Our main proof: Classical Quantum Mechanics says hiesenberg uncertainty has  plank constant  h.
+# Our main claim: Classical Quantum Mechanics says Heisenberg uncertainty ℏ/2 is constant

 # We say it changes with gravity..
 Pl refer section 10.2 in MW_FIeld_Equations.pdf